-COVID-19 has amplified the need to strengthen digital capabilities and has provided the stepping stone to an unprecedented opportunity for change.
+COVID-19 has amplified the need to strengthen digital capabilities and has provided the steppingstone to an unprecedented opportunity for change.
 But such a change cannot be achieved without adopting a radically different approach from that adopted in Phase I and II, while building on its foundations.
-Given the large, diverse and constantly evolving needs of different users and the constant evolution of technology, administration of justice must not just remain as a sovereign function, but evolve as a service: to mitigate, contain and resolve disputes by the courts and a range of public, private and citizen sector actors.
+Given the large, diverse and constantly evolving needs of different users and the constant evolution of technology, dispute resolution must not just remain as a sovereign function, but evolve as a service: to mitigate, contain and resolve disputes by the courts (in discharge of their sovereign function of justice administration) and a range of public, private and citizen sector actors (alongside courts).